 Vim Mode

 Zed includes a Vim emulation layer known as "vim mode".
-On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands are available, and how to customize keybindings.
+On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands Zed provides to help you navigate and edit your code, and generally how to make the most of vim mode in Zed.

 So, Zed's vim mode does not replicate Vim one-to-one, but it meshes Vim's modal design with Zed's modern features to provide a more fluid experience.
 It's also configurable, so you can add your own key bindings or override the defaults.

 Note: The foundations of Zed's vim mode should already cover many use cases, and we're always looking to improve it.
-If you find missing features that you rely on in your workflow, please file an issue.
+If you find missing features that you rely on in your workflow, please file an issue on GitHub.

 Enabling and disabling vim mode